Montana-Media-Arts/sonic-programming/README.md

 _Recording, Sound Input and Buses_

 - How to record SC

+## Week 9 - Crit Day #1

+**Part 1: _Crit Day #1_**

+- Present Project 1 artworks in class.
+- These will be critiqued in class with the whole class participating.
+- Regardless of whether you work is a live or fixed piece, you should submit a fixed version to the instructor.
+This should be accompanied with a program/gallery note as well as longer artistic description.

+**Part 2**

+_Audio and Buses_

 - Processing Audio from the Real World
     - `SoundIn.ar()`
     - Warnings about feedback